-Cats love to sleep.
-Our White House explains how much sleep is too much for cats and when owners should be worried about it.
+While cats have been known to sleep for 12 to 16 hours a day, and it can be worrisome if you notice them sleeping more than normal.
+Our White House vets explain how much sleep is too much for cats and when owners should be worried about it.

 Why do cats sleep so much?